ChandramaouliS/Portfolio_Grad_Application/README.md

 2. Binary Search done recursively.

 The Main program is a menu-driven program which loops over and over until the user chooses to exit or the program encounters an error.

+The .exe file built through Visual studio is available in SearchSort\x64\Debug